D-Daria/minishell/README.md

 ## 📄 Summary

 The aim of this project is to implement our own shell with limited functionality (it's mini).
+It allows to get better understanding of UNIX command-line interpreter.

 ## 📝 Project description